 This early experience in coastal zone planning in Hawaii and Virginia required her to work with multi-disciplinary scientific subject matter experts, learn about industry practices, and consider regulatory implications.
 She also learned that physical scientists are not the only experts whose knowledge contributes to a more complete understanding of problems in the marine environment and potential solutions when she edited a series of essays written by scholars in the humanities (e.g., philosophy, psychology, art, history, African-American studies, city planning) from universities and institutes in Maryland and Virginia who explored “Ethical Uses of the Chesapeake Bay” from their respective research perspectives https://scholarworks.wm.edu/vimsbooks/1/.

 This broad scope of information review and evaluation provided a strong foundation for working collaboratively, which has characterized her work over the last 40 years.
-Ms. Walker has led a diverse portfolio of projects on such issues as: offshore oil and gas facility siting, liquified natural gas (LNG), sensitive area mapping, dispersants / other alternative response measures (ARMs), response management and Incident Command System, oil spill and LNG risk communications, and defining techniques to promote stakeholder input and learning, e.g., audience polling.
+Ms. Walker has led a diverse portfolio of projects on such issues as: offshore oil and gas facility siting, liquified natural gas (LNG), sensitive area mapping, dispersants / other alternative response measures (ARMs), response management and Incident Command System, oil spill and LNG risk communications, and defining techniques to promote stakeholder input, audience polling, and a shared understanding on issues of mutual interest.

 In support of Coast Guard decision makers, she has worked with dispersant, chemical countermeasures, and marine in-situ burning decision-making since 1982.
 Her work with chemical countermeasures was internationally recognized; she was invited in 1999 and 2000 to speak at conferences in Doha, Qatar on “Oil Spill Optional Technologies” and in 2000 in Bahrain on “The Transportation of Liquefied Gas and an Overview of Some Methods Used for Mitigating the Risks.”